 Office Fridge (mini-fridge)

-- Generally low noise level (< 40 dB).
+- Generally low noise level (under 40 dB).

 - Ideal for an office, hotel room, or bar area.